 Cybersecurity best practices are considered to be a mostly stable set of guidelines that advise organizations on the safest way to protect their digital holdings.
 Every once in a while, however, there are shakeups within these otherwise established best practices.
 Governing bodies issue new regulations, high-profile cyber attacks expose developing threats, and global events place pressure on existing cybersecurity measures.

-It’s clear to everyone that protective DNS is a critical piece of the cybersecurity puzzle.
+It’s clear to everyone that protective DNS is a critical piece of the cybersecurity puzzle, and a major component of a Secure Web Gateway (SWG).
 But for those of you who aren’t yet familiar with this security service, we’re here to give you answers.
 When it comes to protective DNS, what does your organization need to know?

 What is Protective DNS?

 Protective DNS (often referred to as PDNS) is the catch-all term for security solutions that examine your DNS queries and implement safeguards to prevent you from accessing malicious sites that contain malware, ransomware, phishing attacks, and other dangerous content.